tim-timman/eventing/DEVELOPMENT.md

 Aside from running on git's pre-commit hook, it can be manually run on the current working tree.
-It will run against staged files, only applying any modifications if there are no unstaged ones.
+It will run against staged files, only applying any modifications if there are no unstaged ones, unless run with `--all-files`.
 ```shell
 pre-commit run [hook]
 ```